Cosmarium tetragonum

 Cosmarium tetragonum is a species of green algae in the family Desmidiaceae.
 It is a freshwater species with a worldwide distribution.

 Description

-The nominate variety (var. tetragonum) is about 35 to 48 µm long, and 20 to 26 µm wide, 14 to 18 µm thick, with an isthmus about 6 to 12 µm long.
+The nominate variety (var. tetragonum) is about 35 to 48 μm long, and 20 to 26 μm wide, 14 to 18 μm thick, with an isthmus about 6 to 12 μm long.
 Semicells are roughly rectangular in outline, with undulate margins; each side has about four bumps and the top side has about two bumps.

+Varieties

+Cosmarium tetragonum is variable and several varieties have been described.
+They are: